-Section 5.
+Section 4.
 The standing governing committees of the Assembly shall include:

 a.
 The Committee on Academic Affairs.
 The Committee on Academic Affairs shall consist of ten members.
-Members of the Committee shall be elected by the Assembly during the Annual Meeting by means of the procedures described in Article II, Section 3.
-Members shall serve one year terms and shall assume their duties on July 1.
+Members of the Committee shall be selected by the Assembly during the Annual Meeting by means of the procedures described in IV.
+Members shall serve one-year terms and shall assume their duties on July 1.

 b.
 The Committee on Faculty Affairs.
 The Committee on Faculty Affairs shall consist of ten members.
-Members of the Committee shall be elected by the Assembly during the Annual meeting by means of the procedures described in Article II, Section 3.
-Members shall serve one year terms and shall assume their duties on July 1.
+Members of the Committee shall be selected by the Assembly during the Annual Meeting by means of the procedures described in IV.
+Members shall serve one-year terms and shall assume their duties on July 1.